A Quartet of Nicaragua Critics Sings from Washington’s Songbook

 "Revolutionizing Tourism: Nicaragua's Model to Benefit Communities & Travelers"

-Learn about the development of family- and community-based tourism in Nicaragua, and how it contrasts with other travel of today and of past decades.
-Becca Renk will lead a discussion with recent delegation members.
-Confirmed: Ken Yale, Geraldine Cawthorne, Larry Fisk, and Gayle Nielsen.
-Invited: Jameela Alexander.
+Hear about the development of family- and community-based tourism in Nicaragua, and how it contrasts with other travel of today and of past decades.
+Becca Renk leads a discussion with recent delegation members Ken Yale, Geraldine Cawthorne, Larry Fisk, and Gayle Nielsen.

 Visit Nicaragua